dipakcg/wp-performance-score-booster/readme.txt

 = What does this plugin do? =

-It helps you to improve your website scores in services like PageSpeed, YSlow, Pingdoom and GTmetrix.
+It helps you to improve your website scores in services like PageSpeed, YSlow, Pingdom and GTmetrix.
 It will remove any query strings from static resources like CSS & JS files, enables GZIP Compression (compress text, html, javascript, css, xml and so on) and expires caching (leverage browser caching).

 = Any specific requirements for this plugin to work? =